stillasmallvoice/epistles/gospel/community/flipping tables.md

 What we said we were doing
 *finally confronts*
-what we are actually doing.
+what we are actually doing,

 and what the fuck are we going to do about it.